qe201020335/HRCounter/README.md

 4. Depend on your devices, follow the instructions below to configure the auto generated config file.
 5. Run the game and enable this counter in Counter+'s counter configuration page

-The config file is at `Beat Saber/UserData/HRCounter.json`
+The config file is at `Beat Saber/UserData/HRCounter.json`.
+You can use notepad to open and edit it.

 ## DATA SOURCES
 ### Pulsoid